 - Lime wedges

-- Add in the tomatoes, followed by the coconut milk and lime juice, and a hefty pinch of salt.
+- Add in the crushed tomatoes, coconut milk, the zest and juice from the lime, and a hefty pinch of sea salt.
+Stir to combine.

-- Add in the cashews and toast, shaking the pan constantly, until browning.
-Remove from heat and cool.
+- While the curry is simmering, heat coconut oil over medium heat in a smaller pan.
+Add in the cashews and toast, shaking the pan constantly to evenly brown the cashews.
+Remove from heat and allow the cashews to cool.

-- Serve curry with brown rice, toasted cashews, scallions, cilantro, and lime juice.
+- Serve curry on top of some cooked brown rice and top with the toasted cashews, scallions, cilantro, and lime wedges.